-> Well done you!
-Make sure you make plenty of time to celebrate!
+Well done you!
+Make sure you find plenty of time to celebrate!
 If you have been accepted to your chosen university your Track status will appear as ‘unconditional’.
 You’ll then need to wait for your UCAS confirmation letter which will appear in Track around 5-7 days after your acceptance.

-You might be required to action this further For example, the university might ask to see a copy of your GCSE and A Level results.
+You might be required to action this further.
+For example, the university might ask to see a copy of your GCSE and A Level results.

 What If I Don’t Get the Grades I Needed?